 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 50D and Fujifilm X70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X70 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 50D does not offer wifi capability.
+In contrast, the 50D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 50D (unlike the X70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 50D and the X70 have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the X70 have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the X70 was followed by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 50D Manual (free pdf) or the online Fujifilm X70 Manual.
+Further information on the features and operation of the 50D and X70 can be found, respectively, in the Canon 50D Manual (free pdf) or the online Fujifilm X70 Manual.

 So what is the bottom line?
 Is the Canon 50D better than the Fujifilm X70 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.